abcdesktopio/docs/opsdocs/docs/3.0/features.md

   - `kubernetes pod`
   - `kubernetes ephemeral container`

 ### Volumes

+#### User's home directories

-`ephemeral container` doesn't support `subpath`.
-It means that abcdesktop desktop application based on `ephemeral container` doesn't support subpath. abcdesktop user home directory **MUST** be mounted as `hostPath` on each worker node.
+Define volumes to retain user's home directory files.
+User's home directory can be mounted as `hostPath` on each worker node or as `persistentVolumeClaim`.

-In the release `persistentVolumeClaim` is not supported for user home directory, while `ephemeral container` doesn't support `subpath`.
+Get more informations about the [persistentVolume and persistentVolumeClaim](config/volumes.md) to retain user datas.